Bayesian Invariance Modeling of Multi-Environment Data

-Under \Cref{ass:invariance}, the BIP's posterior will concentrate around the true invariant selector $z^*$.
-For any candidate $z \neq z^*$, the pooled conditional $\pooldist(y \mid x^z)$ cannot match all the true local distributions $p_e(y \mid x^z)$, resulting in a lower data likelihood and posterior probability.
-But when $z = z^*$, the pooled conditional matches all local distributions exactly, leading to maximal likelihood and a posterior centered around the truth.
+Under \Cref{ass:invariance}, and assuming the invariant selector $z^*$ is unique, the BIP's posterior will concentrate around $z^*$.
+Intuitively, for any $z \neq z^*$, the pooled conditional $\pooldist(y \mid x^z)$ cannot match all the true local distributions $p_e(y \mid x^z)$, resulting in a lower data likelihood and hence lower posterior probability.
+But when $z = z^*$, the pooled conditional matches all local distributions, resulting in a higher data likelihood and hence posterior probability.
 To see this observation more concretely, we write the posterior distribution explicitly as a product of prior and likelihood ratios -- each between the pooled conditional and a local conditional.
 This expression is a key property of our model.

 \begin{proposition}[Posterior expression] Under the BIP model in \Cref{eq:model}, the posterior distribution simplifies to:

 \end{proposition}

 \begin{proof} Start from the joint distribution under the model: